 How often do you hear yourself say ‘I wish I could but I just don’t have the time’….?
 Or ‘I would do that…but I would need an extra five hours in my day’…?

-We say it to our ourselves and we say it to others as a way to fool our minds into thinking that we are endlessly busy from the moment we get up to the moment we lay our head down at night and go to sleep, and that there is hardly room for anything elsein your day.
-True there are some people in the world where this saying is rather accurate as they are juggling a million and one things, but for quite alot of us that statement is complete bull.
+We say it to our ourselves and we say it to others as a way to fool our minds into thinking that we’re endlessly busy from the moment we get up to the moment we lay our head down at night and go to sleep.
+That there’s hardly room for anything else in the day.
+True, there are some people in the world where this saying is rather accurate, as they’re juggling a million and one things, but for quite a lot of us that statement is simply false.
 We have the time, we just don’t want to find it.
 Or, more specifically, we don’t want to find it enough.

-One common way we will normally translate this into another ‘fooling ourselves’ sentence is by saying; ‘Well I work Monday to Friday, so I just don’t have time in my week days’.
+One common way we’ll normally translate this ‘fooling ourselves’ sentence is by saying; ‘Well I work Monday to Friday, so I just don’t have time in my week days’.

-Oh really?
-You are telling me you are at your desk from 5am until 11pm at night?
+In response I ask: Are at your desk from 5am until 11pm at night?
 (Again, a few yes, majority no).
-You have time, you just haven’t taken the time to sit down and find those pockets of minutes or hours that you could make use of for yourself and make these specific moments your priority.
+You have time, you just haven’t taken the time to sit down and find those pockets of minutes or hours that you could make use of for yourself, and make these specific moments your priority.